Danhall01/Danhall01.github.io/_posts/2025-06-04-University.md

 Graphs and more info will be added at a later date.

 ## [JS/WebGL] Web based Metaball Renderer
 The project involves using `WebGL` and `glsl` to render meta balls on the web.
-The project uses `Marching Cubes` to do this.
+The project uses `Ray Marching` to do this.
 For now the project can be viewed [here](https://www.student.bth.se/~dahl20/dbwebb-kurser/webgl/me/kmom05/proj/).

 ## [C++/DX11] 3D Renderer